 We need to build accountability and responsibility for one's actions-be it physical, emotional or sexual abuse or any other type of harm or behaviour.

 Situation: Child has hit a friend

-Adult: Why did you hit your friend?
+Adult: Why were you calling your friend names?

 Child: Because they were not following rules!
 They made me angry.